mrajpurohit1912/PROJECTS/README.md

 # ml-dl-playground Repository

-This repository contains multiple Machine Learning and Deep Learning projects.
-Each project is independent and has its own `pyproject.toml` file for dependencies.
+A hands-on playground for Machine Learning and Deep Learning projects.
+Each project is standalone, with its own environment, datasets, and notebooks for experimentation.

 ## 📂 Repository Structure
 ```bash